SteveMacenski/slam_toolbox/paper.md

 However, the map may not include all valid measurements if processing the last takes too long.
 This mode is adventitious when the quality of real-time localization is of particular importance.
 Both of these modes can be used for multi-session SLAM, the process of reloading a prior session and continuing to refine the pose-graph.
+\autoref{fig:circuit} shows a map of a large office building created by partially mapping in one session and completing the map in another session.
+This map has multiple loop closures between the two datasets and was later used with the pure-localization mode to navigate autonomously.

 The pure localization mode cannot be used to persist changes in the environment.
 Instead, it uses a rolling buffer of measurements in the current session and matches them against the original session(s) measurements and pose-graph.